Safety First

 Pre-Ride Safety Briefing

-All tours include comprehensive safety orientation covering:
+All tours include a full safety orientation covering:

 - Machine controls and operation